caseyWebb/ali/README.md

 An opinionated meta-framework for building model SPAS with [KnockoutJS][knockout]

+**Want to help turn ali into an actual framework of sorts, with modules and such?
+Check out the `v1` branch!**

 ## What is it?

 A loose collection of packages, some minimal boilerplate, and a set of best-practices